mdn/content/files/en-us/web/api/idbmutablefile/type/index.md

 ## Value

-A string containint the MIME type of the file.
+A string containing the MIME type of the file.

 ## Specifications